NottheUnicorn/NottheUnicorn/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ...
+- 🌱 I’m Always Learning, trying to create elogant code
 - 📫 How to reach me: ...https://www.linkedin.com/in/joseph--walsh/
 - 👯 I’m looking to collaborate on ...anything